-When a transplant hospital lists a patient as a candidate, their medical data is entered into UNOS’ computer network.
-Organ donor information is similarly listed in the database, along with the location of the donor hospital.
+When a transplant hospital lists a patient as a candidate, the patient’s medical data is entered into the UNOS computer network.
+Organ donor information is also listed in the database, along with the location of the donor hospital.
 Through a combination of donor and candidate data, the computer system generates an unbiased “match run,” or list of candidates who will be offered each organ.
 Patients who are in most urgent need of a transplant and/or have the best chance of survival will appear highest on this list.

 Geography also plays a part – hearts and lungs have less time before they need to be transplanted, so a radius is established from the donor hospital instead of by region when allocating these organs.
 One additional aspect is matching the right-sized organ to the candidate.
 Correct organ size is very important to a successful transplant, and children often respond better to child-sized organs.

-All of this goes to show that being an organ donor is incredibly important – one person has the ability to save up to 9 lives if they choose to donate.
-In 2018, there were more than 30,000 organ transplants performed, which have helped patients and their families receive the Gift of Life.
+All of this goes to show that no matter who you are or where you live, being an organ donor is incredibly important.
+One person can save up to 9 lives if they choose to donate.
+In 2019, there were more than 40,000 organ transplants performed, which have helped patients and their families receive the gift of life.